 Under the DDO, it is unlawful to discriminate against persons with disabilities in relation to the provision of means of access to a premise.
-Accessible facilities, such as access ramps, also benefit other residents, such as baby pram users or those who use wheelchairs due to aging.
+Accessible facilities, such as access ramps, also benefit other residents, such as baby pram users or elders who use wheelchairs.

 The EOC case officer, after investigation, attempted to facilitate conciliation between the parties, but was unsuccessful.
 The IO later installed a stair-climber at the building's entrance.
-However, the stair-climber was not suitable for Tina's needs.
-On three separate occasions she tried the stair-climber, she found it to be, respectively, out of battery, out of order, and unsuitable due to its backward tilt and potential for loss of balance.
+However, the stairclimber did not meet Tina's needs.
+On three separate occasions she tried the stair-climber, but found it to be, respectively, out of battery, out of order, and unsuitable due to its backward tilt and potential loss of balance.

-Tina's mother sought technical advice, and was told that a ramp or a stair-lift would also be a feasible solution which might be better than a stair-climber in providing access.
+Tina's mother sought technical advice, and was told that a ramp or a stair-lift would be a feasible solution and might be better than a stairclimber in providing access.
 Tina and her mother then requested legal assistance from the EOC, which was given.